We receive many enquiries from people on the subject of transport.

 Get independent advice before making a purchase.
 The Disabled Living Foundation’s “Living Made Easy” website has clear, practical advice on buggies and scooters and you can also buy equipment from this website.

 We suggest you buy from a local equipment supplier.
 Age UK Suffolk have a list of these.
-For a free copy contact your nearest Information Centre
+For a free copy contact our Information and Advice Team

 Over 60’s and eligible disabled people are entitled to a bus pass which will allow free off-peak travel on local buses anywhere in England.

 To apply for the pass for the first time, telephone the Bus Pass Information Line on 0845 600 0659

 The Senior railcard is available to anyone aged 60 or over.